microsoftgraph/msgraph-bicep-types/quickstart-templates/security-group-assign-azure-role/README.md

 # Assign an Azure role to a security group

+> **Note1**: Minimum Bicep version required to deploy this quickstart template is [v0.29.45](https://github.com/Azure/bicep/releases/tag/v0.29.45).

-> **Note**: This template depends on a successful deployment of [security-group-create-with-owners-and-members](../security-group-create-with-owners-and-members)
+> **Note2**: This template depends on a successful deployment of [security-group-create-with-owners-and-members](../security-group-create-with-owners-and-members)

 This template allows you to assign an Azure Reader role to an existing security group.